 Xinru: I sympathize with this critique.
 However, Eurasia, or Afro–Eurasia, is only one of the major regions studied in world history.
 Africa and the Americas should be brought into the narrative.
 Worlds Together, Worlds Apart has brought the global approach to the classroom.
 Other textbooks of world history also try to arrange the teaching of world history in chronological order instead of geographic divisions.
 I think chronological sequence is a better parameter to connect stories than using geographic or political divisions.
 The highest achievements of Greek sciences happened in Hellenistic Egypt.
 This story should be told in the timeline of the spread of Hellenism, but not in Egyptian history nor in Greek history.

 Lucien: I think that many of our readers would enjoy resources that you can recommend that deepen teacher and student knowledge of the topic we just discussed that you think might be especially useful for high school and/undergraduate courses.

 Xinru: Robert Tignor, Worlds Together, Worlds Apart, 5th ed.
 (New York: W. W. Norton, 2018 ) is a concise book for precollege classes.

 Xinru Liu, Silk Road in World History (Oxford: Oxford University Press, 2010).

-Susan Whitefield, ed., Silk Roads, Peoples, Cultures, Landscapes (Berkeley: University of California Press, 2019) is a collection of short essays of some fifty authors accompanied by many good pictures.
+Susan Whitfield, ed., Silk Roads, Peoples, Cultures, Landscapes (Berkeley: University of California Press, 2019) is a collection of short essays of some fifty authors accompanied by many good pictures.
 It is a heavy book but good for using in a classroom for students to turn pages.
 During the pandemic, try to see if an e-book is available.
 The teacher could select from the 100 essays to illustrate topics of Eurasian history.

 Lucien: Xinru, thanks for the interview!